ibm-cloud-docs/ContinuousDelivery/cd_configure_cra.md

 * **cve** - The vulnerability to omit.
 The value of this property is either a CVE ID or a Snyk ID.
 * **alwaysOmit** - If this property is set to true, the vulnerability is omitted until it is changed.
 This property takes precedence over other property values.
 * **untilRemediationAvailable** - If this property is set to true, the vulnerability is omitted  until a remediation path is available.
 If a remediation becomes available, the vulnerability is not omitted and a message is displayed.
 This property takes precedence over the expiration property  value.
-* **expiration** - If this property is set to true and the expiration date is not reached, the vulnerability is omitted.
+* **expiration** - If this property is set to `true` and the expiration date is not reached, the vulnerability is omitted.
 If the expiration date is reached, the vulnerability is not omitted and a message is displayed.
+Use the RFC3339 time format (`yyyy-MM-ddTHH:mm:ss[+-]Z`) to define this property.

 The Code Risk Analyzer uses only these defined properties.
 You can add properties with no effect on functions.
 If a vulnerability that is defined in the `.cveignore` is not omitted, a log is generated that explains the reason.
 If a vulnerability that is defined in the `.cveignore` file is omitted, no individual logging is displayed.
 The number of omissions and a list of the vulnerability IDs, with the package name, that are omitted are logged after a report is completed.